 Widely published in professional journals and textbooks related to PreK-8 mathematics education, Dr. Fennell has also played key leadership roles for the Mathematical Sciences Education Board (MSEB), National Science Foundation (NSF), and the U.S. National Commission on Mathematics Instruction (USNCMI).
 He served as a writer for the Principles and Standards for School Mathematics (NCTM, 2000), the Curriculum Focal Points (NCTM, 2006) and for the Common Core State Standards for Mathematics (CCSSO, 2010).
 He also served on the National Mathematics Advisory Panel (2006-2008).
 Dr. Fennell served as a member of the Council for the Accreditation of Educator Preparation (CAEP) Commission (2012-2013) and currently serves as Vice-Chair of the CAEP Board of Directors.
 He has also served as the mathematics advisor for the Emmy award winning PBS television shows Peg + CAT and Odd Squad.

-Skip is one of the authors of enVision Mathematics 2.0 by Pearson, and along with Beth Kobett and Jon Wray, he is a co-author of The Formative 5 (Corwin/NCTM, 2017) and the book’s recently released eCourse.
+Skip is one of the authors of enVision Mathematics 2.0 by Pearson, and along with Beth Kobett and Jon Wray, he is a co-author of The Formative 5 (Corwin/NCTM, 2017) and the book’s recently released Professional Development Program and eCourse.

-On a personal level, Skip is the proud father of 3 and grandfather of 9.
+On a personal level, Skip is the father of 3 and grandfather of 9.
 He has completed 9 marathons and close to 30 half marathons.
-He continues to enjoy running and reading; loves any beach; and has become a pickleball aficionado.
+He continues to enjoy running and reading; loves any beach; and enjoys playing pickleball.